-- The North Carolina Natural Heritage Program has identified more than 2,500 Significant Natural Heritage Areas statewide.
-A Significant Natural Heritage Area is an area of land or water identified by the NHP as being important for conservation of the state's biodiversity.
+- The North Carolina Natural Heritage Program has identified more than 2,500 natural areas statewide.
+A NHP natural area is an area of land or water identified by the NHP as being important for conservation of the state's biodiversity.

 - Stewardship Program